kizniche/Mycodo/mycodo-manual.md

 image or video capture (as well as the ability to email the image/video with a notification).

-Relay Usage
+Output Usage
 -----------

-Relay usage statistics are calculated for each relay, based on how long the relay has been powered, the current draw of the device connected to the relay, and other [Relay Usage Settings](#relay-usage-settings).
+Output usage statistics are calculated for each output, based on how long the output has been powered, the current draw of the device connected to the output, and other [Relay Usage Settings](#output-usage-settings).

 System Backup
 -------------